Body

 Integrations are a way to utilize the tools and functionality provided by other vendors within your Canvas courses.
 Microsoft Education offers different integrations within Canvas in a single dashboard: Class Notebook, Teams Meetings, Teams, Reflect, and Assignments.
 This article will provide an overview and instructions for each.

 The Microsoft Education integration is a replacement for Microsoft Teams classes and Microsoft Teams meetings integrations, which OIT retired on August 22nd, 2025.
 Microsoft retired these older integrations on September 15, 2025.
+Microsoft is in the process of consolidating all separate applications into the Microsoft Education space.
+OneDrive is the final separate tool in our Canvas environment to have a separate integration.

 Environment